 Some traditional labs with their own equipment are really able to offer astounding TATs of 2-3 weeks.
 However, we must always remember that a shorter TAT is not always a warranty of quality in the results.

 Sanger sequencing, MLPA, qPCR: are these test shorter in terms of TAT?

 Sanger sequencing for one mutation or two (e.g. in the context of family segregation studies for variants arisen from whole exome sequencing) may be surely faster, with a TAT ranging from 3 to 10 working days as a maximum (sometimes the TAT in Sanger is longer because the first pair of primers designed to isolate the variant do not work and the scientist need to design a second pair).
 MLPA, which is ultimately a Sanger application and takes advantage of commercially available, pre-made kits, usually have a TAT of 3-4 weeks. qPCR (quantitative PCR) for large deletion/duplication testing takes usually much longer, as it is a very customized assay.
 7-10 weeks for a qPCR would not be an exception.

 TAT or quality?

-Genetic testing for rare disorders is rarely a question of emergency, although sometimes there may be at least a question of urgency, epecially in the context of prenatal diagnosis.
-I would recommend to choose a lab based on its reputation in terms of quality of the results rather than in pure terms of TAT.
-It's certainly undeniable that faster results are of advantage for everybody (the patient first), however DNA sequencing is not at Hollywood dream standards yet, where you can imagine to get a Medical Report in minutes from the hair of a patient.
+Genetic testing for rare disorders is rarely a question of emergency, although sometimes there may be at least a question of urgency, especially in the context of prenatal diagnosis.
+I would recommend choosing a lab based on its reputation in terms of quality of the results rather than in pure terms of TAT.
+It’s certainly undeniable that faster results are of advantage for everybody (the patient first), however DNA sequencing is not at Hollywood dream standards yet, where you can imagine getting a Medical Report in minutes from the hair of a patient.
 Quality needs work, commitment, dedication, and, yes, even the time to help other labs with our own knowledge (see the Breda Genetics submissions in the ClinVar database).